CodewaveDevelopments/cwd-anchor/README.md

 # Codewave Developments Anchor (CWD-Anchor)

 Welcome to **CWD-Anchor**!
-This is my first public resource for FiveM, so go easy on me <3
+This is our first public resource for FiveM, so go easy <3

 ## Overview